therealPaulPlay/overfade/README.md

 # What makes it special
 The library uses the `mask-image` property to fade out the desired edges.
 This allows it to play nicely with transparency.
-What's more, it smoothly adjusts the mask image strength when swiping content into the overflow using javascript.
+What's more, it smoothly adjusts the mask image strength when scrolling content into the overflow using javascript.

 # GIF examples